-I) Peer on Peer Abuse
+I) Child on Child Abuse

-Staff should be aware that safeguarding issues can manifest themselves as peer on peer abuse.
-This is most likely to include, but not limited to: bullying (including cyber bullying), physical abuse, sexual violence, gender based violence, initiation- type violence and rituals and sexting.
+Staff should be aware that safeguarding issues can manifest themselves as child on child This is most likely to include, but not limited to: bullying (including cyber bullying), physical abuse, sexual violence, gender based violence, initiation-type violence and rituals and sexting.
 Abuse is abuse and should never be tolerated or passed off as 'banter' or part of growing up.
-Different gender issues can be prevalent when dealing with peer on peer abuse and this must always be considered when cases are reviewed.
+Different gender issues can be prevalent when dealing with child on child abuse and this must always be considered when cases are reviewed.
+This school maintains a zero tolerance approach to any forms of sexual violence or sexual harassment.
 At our school we believe that all children have the right to attend school and learn in a safe environment.
 Children should be free from harm from adults and other children.
 We recognise that some students will negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the school's behaviour policy.